Éric Bellot des Minières: Grades

-Colonel, he was appointed on June 4, 2014, to the rank of general of brigade, on August 1, 2017, to the rank of general of division.
-On July 11, 2018, he was elevated to the rank and designation of Army Corps General and on October 21, 2020, appointed Inspector General of the Armed Forces and elevated to the rank and designation of Army General from the following October 31.
+Colonel: he was appointed on 4 June 2014 to the rank of general of brigade, and on 1 August 2017 to the rank of general of division.
+On 11 July 2018 he was elevated to the rank and designation of Army Corps General, and on 21 October 2020 appointed Inspector General of the Armed Forces and elevated to the rank and designation of Army General from the following 31 October.

 Distinctions

 Éric Bellot des Minières was named Commander in the National Order of the Legion of Honor, and Officer in the Ordre national du Mérite.